ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-23-repairing-macbook.md

 ## Reinstalling MacOS: repartition and reformat the internal drive using Apple's internet-booted Disk Utility

-/////////DO *NOT* CHOOSE the encrypted option!
-The installer cannot run if you do!

 If you want to reinstall MacOS via the internet boot option, onto your freshly-secure-wiped internal drive, follow these steps.
 If you just want to install Ubuntu instead, you can skip them.

 I have read somewhere that if you replace the internal SSD with an adapter card (I gave you the link above) and m.2 SSD, then Apple won't allow you to internet boot and reinstall MacOS.
 It checks to ensure you have only an Apple SSD first.
 I haven't confirmed this, but beware of this possible limitation.